-As many of you know our Mk1 knives were made from 1095 HC steel and were differentially heat treated.
-Customers were asking for a knife that wouldn't oxidize (rust) as fast or at least something they didn't have to maintain as much.
+As many of you know our Mk1 knives were made from 1095 High Carbon steel and were differentially heat treated.
+Customers were asking for a knife that wouldn't oxidize (rust) as fast or at least something they didn't have to maintain as much and that would stay sharper longer.
 I also wanted the customer to be able to see and feel the actual metal.
-So we made a move to Stainless Steel.
+So we made the move to 154cm Stainless Steel.

 We then started to evaluate steels and work with price points and heat treating options.
 As you may or might not know there are a ton of really great steels in this category including all the super steel powder metals that are all the rage.
 Well I had to set a limit to the build and that was cost.
 I didn't want the customer to bear the brunt of the cost of super high end steel.
 Our knives are based on 3/16" stock and really have a lot of steel in the knife which can get very pricey considering steel is sold by the pound.